 Does filing taxes confuse you?
 Not sure how to file or what to file?
 You’re not alone.
 Many people find themselves overwhelmed and frustrated with the tax filing process.
 This time of year can be stressful for those struggling with filing taxes.
 Here are some tips to ease that stress and help you on your way to becoming a tax filing pro!

-First things first, gather all your documents.
+1. Gather all your documents.

 - Mortgage interest statements